surlabs/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII_extractors.md

 These match a line containing a text string, and are designed to reduce the need to write full regular expressions.

 The `search` parameter is required, which is a simple string match.
-No regex terms are supported, and there is no require ment to protect items within the string.
+No regex terms are supported, and there is no requirement to protect items within the string.
 E.g. to search for a literal `f(x)=` you do not need to protect the brackets as you would when constructing a regular expression.

 #### `laststringremainder`